 The Beijing Capital International Airport hosts a Pay In Lounge, which is a great destination for long layover.
 The lounge offers facilities like TV, drinks and snacks, Internet, and comfortable single and double rooms to unwind.
 For information, click here.

-The airport also has special service centre for pregnant women, sick, handicapped and people with special needs.
+The airport also has special service center for pregnant women, sick, handicapped and people with special needs.
 The center offers free wheelchairs and offers free skycap service along with trolleys, escorts, battery powered carts and paging service.

 Layover Guide’s Suggestions Of Things To Do On A Beijing Layover: